-There are profound differences between study, practice, and exercise.
-And understanding those differences has the power to transform failure into success!
+Did you know that there are profound differences between study, practice, and exercise?
+And did you know that understanding these differences has the power to transform frustration and failure into inevitable success?

 Studying is the act of focusing ones attention on something with the goal of learning a fact, concept, principle, skill and so on.
 The goal is to permanently store this information in long-term memory as a declarative memory (one that can be put into words).
 Studying reorganizes many cognitive electro-chemical connections in your brain.

 Practicing is the act of repeating a complex motor activity until it becomes automatic.
 The goal is to permanently store this information in long-term memory as a procedural memory (a sequence of motor actions that cannot be put into words).
 As you consciously practice a motor activity, the motor pathways in your sub-conscious brain are reorganized in a process called automization.